SebastianGau/text-summarizer-api/README.md

 ![](docs/kubernetes.png)

 We will now fire commands to the kubernetes API server using the kubernetes command line client, called *kubectl*, to instruct kubernetes to execute our API container image.
 Kubernetes is normally configured in a declarative fashion using so-called 'YAML' files.
-For our API they look like this:
+For deploying our API they look like this:

 ```yaml
 apiVersion: apps/v1